Last updated on August 18th, 2024 at 04:30 pm

 Full sun drought-tolerant perennials

-A waterwise landscape does not need to be drab, boring, or fully of spiky plants that will hurt you lest you take a wrong step.
+A waterwise landscape does not need to be drab, boring, or fully of spiky plants that will wound you lest you take a wrong step.
 A vast array of bright, drought-tolerant flowers that add interest and beauty to your landscape are widely available.
 Nearly all of my favorites drought-tolerant perennials are also exceptional pollinator plants, attracting bees, butterflies, and even hummingbirds.

 Penstemon